Grade Point Average

 S Satisfactory U Unsatisfactory AU Audit W Indicates a complete withdrawal from the University. +W Indicates an uncontested withdrawal from a course.
 HW Indicates a hardship withdrawal from a course.
 I Incomplete: an "I" when recorded, is not a qualitative grade.
 Rather, it means that a student was not able to complete the course by the end of the term, but had satisfactorily completed a sufficient portion of it and can be expected to finish without having to reenroll in it.
 To earn a grade, coursework must be completed as prescribed by the instructor on forms filed in the appropriate department office.
 If it is not completed within one calendar year, the "I" will automatically be changed to an "F." IP In Progress-A grade is issued when the course is completed.
 It is primarily for graduate thesis, project study and Organization Development courses.
 INC Incomplete extended beyond normal limit.
 Frozen upon program completion.
 NR No grade reported.
 NS No show.
 No evidence that the student has ever attended class.
 Z Undergraduate in progress.
-A grade is issued when the course Is completed.
-Z is used primarily for undergraduate courses.
+A grade is issued when the course is completed.
+Course must have prior approval before posting the "Z" grade.

 Grade point averages will be calculated by dividing grade points earned by the credit hours attempted.
 Here is a typical example: